flyingmachine/brave-clojure-web/content/organization.md

 This is pretty neat, but in practice you'll probably never use `create-ns` in your code.
-It's not very useful to create a namespace and not move into it. `in-ns` does just that, creating the namespace if it doesn't exist and switching to it:
+It's not very useful to create a namespace and not move into it. `in-ns` is what you need.
+It creates the namespace if it doesn't exist and switches to it:

 ```clojure
 user> (in-ns 'cheese-analysis)